Camping in the Kootenays, BC

 Our family of 4 started our love of camping last year when we bought our first travel trailer.
-We got it in mid-July and took it out 4 times before the kids had to go back to school.
+We purchased it in mid-July and took it out 4 times before the kids had to go back to school.
 We were hooked!
-Ranging from Cranbrook and Kimberley in the East Kootenays to Boundary Country, Christina Lake to Kaslo and Nelson in the West Kootenays, we loved the flexibility that RVing lets us explore different areas while still having the comforts of home.
+Ranging from Cranbrook and Kimberley in the Canadian Rockies over to Boundary Country, Christina Lake in the South Kootenays to Kaslo and Nelson in Kootenay Lake, we loved the flexibility that RVing provides so we can explore different areas while still having the comforts of home.

 The things we look for in a campground are: